 Norway’s robust economy offers many opportunities for expats, particularly those in the fields of engineering, IT, research and finance.
 Most expats find work within the shipping, energy, oil and gas industries.
 Norway has survived the global financial crisis better than most of Europe, and its already-stable economy continues to improve.
-The largest employers in Norway include Aker, Norsk Hydro, Telenor, Orkla, Aker Kvaerner and Statoil.
+The largest employers in Norway include Norsk Hydro, Telenor, Orkla, Aker Kvaerner and Equinor.

 Finding a job in Norway